-We have not yet achieved revenue-generating status from any of our product candidates.
-Since inception, we have devoted substantially all of our time and efforts to developing AV-101 from early preclinical studies to our ongoing Phase 2a clinical study in MDD, as well as stem cell research and bioassay development, small molecule drug development, and creating, protecting and patenting intellectual property, with the corollary initiatives of recruiting personnel and raising working capital.
-As of June 30, 2016, we had an accumulated deficit of approximately \$133.7 million.
-Our net loss for the quarter ended June 30, 2016 was approximately \$2.0 million.
-Our net loss for the quarter ended June 30, 2015 was \$29.5 million, including a non-recurring, non-cash loss of approximately \$25.1 million attributable to converting over \$15.4 million of our indebtedness into equity securities during May and June 2015.
-We expect losses to continue for the foreseeable future, primarily related to our further development of AV-101 for MDD and additional CNS indications.
+We have not yet achieved recurring revenue-generating status from any of our product candidates or technologies.
+Since inception, we have devoted substantially all of our time and efforts to developing our lead CNS product candidate, AV-101, from early nonclinical studies to our ongoing Phase 2 clinical development program in MDD, as well as stem cell technology research and development, bioassay development, small molecule drug development, and creating, protecting and patenting intellectual property related to our product candidates and technologies, with the corollary initiatives of recruiting and retaining personnel and raising working capital.
+As of December 31, 2016, we had an accumulated deficit of approximately \$139.4 million.
+Our net loss for the nine months ended December 31, 2016 was approximately \$7.7 million.
+Our net loss for the nine months ended December 31, 2015 was approximately \$38.7 million, which amount, however, included a non-recurring, non-cash loss of approximately \$26.7 million attributable to extinguishment and conversion of approximately \$17.2 million of prior indebtedness into equity securities between May and August 2015 at a Conversion Price (stated value) of \$7.00 per share.
+We expect losses to continue for the foreseeable future, primarily related to our further clinical development of AV-101 for the adjunctive treatment of MDD, as well as a range of other CNS indications.

-Summary of Three Months Ended June 30, 2016
+Summary of Nine Months Ended December 31, 2016